 When I bought my first portable jumper, I wasn’t thinking about the best portable jump starter the market could offer.
-I simply made a calculated bet, and armed with the confidence only a complete novice is allowed to possess, I took the plunge.
+I simply made a calculated bet, and armed with the confidence only a complete novice is allowed to possess, took the plunge.

 Now, looking back, about five years later, that portable jumper remains one of the best things I’ve ever bought in the course of my vehicle ownership and mechanic venture.